 Data sources include:

-- Office for National Statistics’s (ONS’s) National Balance Sheet Survey
+- the Office for National Statistics’ (ONS) National Balance Sheet Survey

 - annual reports of public corporations and major businesses

 - industry publications

 Where non-financial asset market valuations are not readily available, we use a proxy based on the UK net capital stocks data, modelled in the perpetual inventory method (PIM).

 For central government, data are taken from returns made by government departments to HM Treasury.

 Local authority housing is shown in the public non-financial corporations sector.
 This is because government-owned market activities are always treated as being carried out by public corporations, either in their own right or via quasi-corporations.Back to table of contents